-Through configuration, you can give buyers the custom products they’re looking for.
-You can work with buyers to ensure your offering has the features and functionality they are looking for through one system that is easy for you to track.
+Configuration is one of the best places to start.
+Through configuration, you can give buyers the custom products they’re looking for — working with them to ensure your offering has the specific features and functionality they're after through one straightforward, easily trackable system.

 If your company has an extensive product catalog or a variety of different customization options, configuration features within a CPQ tool can help you quickly and easily create an offer for the product your prospect wants.

-Once you have configured the offering to the buyer’s liking, price functionality allows you to optimize the price to give to the customer by taking into account the nuances of their purchase, and any applicable discounts or taxes.
+Once you have configured your offering to a buyer’s liking, price functionality allows you to optimize the price to give to the customer by taking into account the nuances of their purchase — along with any applicable discounts or taxes.

 Depending on your company’s pricing strategy, the price functionality of a CPQ tool can support your ability to make the sale by modeling the correct price for each deal.
 Common pricing strategies include: